 There’s no better way to appreciate the impact of the slide rule on computing than using one.
-Each participant in this workshop will receive their own slide rule.
+Pull your own slide rule out or use a slide rule simulator.
 The virtual workshop will interweave the fascinating stories of its history with practice sessions in its use, making it equally suitable for math enthuasiasts and those who don't think of themselves as mathematically inclined.

 Scott B. Guthery, Ph.D. is a life-long inventor, entrepreneur and mathematician, with computer science career stops at Bell Laboratories, Schlumberger, and Microsoft.
 He is the founder of Docent Press (www.docentpress.com), which publishes books on the history of mathematics, computing, and technology.
 Not surprisingly, Scott’s docent tours always make a reverential stop at the second-floor statue of Nathaniel Bowditch, an accomplished nineteenth-century mathematician, navigator, and Athenaeum proprietor.